 They’re anxious about the future.
 Ed Miliband

-Finishing this half-hour speech he returned to his introductory argument:
+When he finished this half-hour speech he returned to his introductory argument:

 This is the approach that will make Britain the confident and outward looking country I want us to be.

-A neat ending to a difficult speech.
+So, a neat ending to a difficult speech.

 You can always discover more tips for public speaking with our regular series of tips, podcasts and videos.
 We hope that you don’t need to prepare for an apology speech, but you should find some help.
 And, when you are ready to give your public speaking skills a further boost, then please don’t hesitate to get in touch.
 Because we have the courses and coaching sessions to make a real difference with your public speaking.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?